 3: EXTENSION UP TO FOURTH FINGER TO AVOID STRING CROSSING

 4: TO AVOID 2-3 WHOLETONES IN LOWER FINGERBOARD REGIONS

 The 2-3 wholetone interval (stretch) can be an unnecessary strain in thumbposition, especially in the neck region:

-More practice material for working on the use of the fourth finger in thumbposition can be found in the following links:
+More practice material for working on the use of the fourth finger in thumbposition, in all the fingerboard regions, can be found via the following links: